-Reef-wide index scores at 2 m depth show a negative relationship to both ChI a and NAP concentration in surrounding waters (Table 15, Figure 32a, Figure 33a).
-However, for both these water quality proxies it was only in the Wet Tropics that this relationship was statistically significant (Table 15).
-The low number of reefs in other regions will have reduced the precision of within region confidence intervals for observed relationships.
-It was clear, however that for most regions index scores in 2019 did not reflect relative exposure to pressures associated with water quality (Table 15, Figure 32a, Figure 33a).
-For the Mackay-Whitsunday region similarly low ChI a concentration among reefs limit the sensitivity of these analyses.
-Recent severe impacts associated with cyclone Debbie across will also confound the state of scores responses to water quality.
+Reef-wide index scores at 2 m depth show a negative relationship to Chl a concentration in surrounding waters, although this relationship was only statistically evident in the Wet Tropics region (Table 15, Figure 33a).
+In general, index scores in 2020 did not reflect relative exposure to pressures associated with water quality over the last five years (Table 15).
+For the Mackay-Whitsunday region similarly low wet season exposure to above guideline Chl a concentration among reefs (Figure 33) limit the sensitivity of these analyses.
+Recent severe impacts associated with cyclone Debbie will also confound any relationship between index scores and water quality in the Mackay Whitsunday region.